 INTERACTIONS: Anti-neoplastic, immunosuppressive or immune-modulating therapies should not be co-administered due to the risk of additive immune system effects.
 Exercise caution when switching patients from long-acting therapies with immune effects, e.g. natalizumab, teriflunomide or mitoxantrone.
 No increased rate of infection was seen with concomitant treatment of relapses with a short course of corticosteroids.
 Vaccination may be less effective during and for up to 2 months after Gilenya treatment.
 Avoid use of live attenuated vaccines due to infection risk.
 Due to potential additive effects on heart rate, treatment should not be initiated in patients receiving beta blockers, or class Ia and III antiarrhythmics, calcium channel blockers like ivabradine, verapamil or diltiazem, digoxin, anticholinesteratic agents or pilocarpine.
-If treatment with Gilenya is considered in such patients, advice from a cardiologist should be sought regarding the switch to non heart-rate lowering medication cannot be stopped.
+If treatment with Gilenya is considered in such patients, advice from a cardiologist should be sought regarding the switch to non heart-rate lowering medicinal products or appropriate monitoring for treatment initiation, at least overnight monitoring is recommended, if the heart-rate-lowering medication cannot be stopped.
 Caution is indicated with substances that may inhibit CYP3A4.
 Co-administration of fingolimod with ketoconazole increases fingolimod exposure.
 No interaction has been observed with oral contraceptives when co-administered with fingolimod.

-ADVERSE REACTIONS: Very common ($\geq 1/10$); sinusitis, Influenza, headache, cough, diarrhoea, hepatic enzyme increased (increased alanine transaminase (ALT), Gamma glutamyltransferase, Aspartate transaminase) transaminase elevation, back pain.
-Common ($\geq 1/100$ to <1/10); herpes viral infections, bronchitis,, , tinea versicolor, lymphopenia, leucopenia, depression, dizziness, , migraine, blurred vision, bradycardia, atrioventricular block, hypertension, dyspnoea, eczema, alopecia, pruritus, asthenia, increased gamma-glutamyl transferase (GGT), increased hepatic enzymes, abnormal liver function test, increased blood triglycerides, decreased weight.
-Uncommon ($\geq 1/100$ to <1/100); pneumonia, macular oedema, decreased neutrophil count.
+ADVERSE REACTIONS: Very common (≥1/10); sinusitis, Influenza,, headache, cough, diarrhoea, hepatic enzyme increased (increased alanine transaminase (ALT), Gamma glutamyltransferase, Aspartate transaminase) transaminase elevation, back pain.
+Common (≥1/100 to <1/10); herpes viral infections, bronchitis,, , tinea versicolor, Basal cell carcinoma, lymphopenia, leucopenia, depression, dizziness, , migraine, blurred vision, bradycardia, atrioventricular block, hypertension, dyspnoea, eczema, alopecia, pruritus, asthenia, increased gamma-glutamyl transferase (GGT), increased hepatic enzymes, abnormal liver function test, increased blood triglycerides, decreased weight.
+Uncommon (≥1/1,000 to <1/100); pneumonia, macular oedema, nausea, decreased neutrophil count.
 Rare: Posterior reversible encephalopathy syndrome (PRES) Very rare cases of haemophagocytic syndrome (HPS) with fatal outcome have been reported in patients treated with fingolimod in the context of an infection.
 Some cases of disseminated herpes infection, including fatal cases, have been reported even at the 0.5 mg dose.
-Unknown: Hypersensitivity, rash.
+Unknown: Hypersensitivity including rash, urticaria and angioedema.